 If the gratitude jar/container seems a bit too complex for where you’re at, journaling with prompts may be an easier task.
 Sometimes we are completely drained by life and need a little jumpstart.
 It happens.
 Be gentle with yourself.
 There is only one instruction here: fill in the blank!
 Writing prompts provide uncomplicated ways to begin journaling when we don’t have the bandwidth to think about much.

 Some prompt ideas are:

 There are an infinite number of prompts to get you started.
-You can go here for a helpful list of examples!

 This idea only requires two things: your desire for rising gratitude and the wonders of the great outdoors.
 The goal of a gratitude walk is to get your endorphins flowing and to observe your surroundings as you reflect on a sense of gratefulness.
 Taking in nature (such as noticing the shapes of trees, feeling the flow of fresh air through your lungs, and listening to the songs of the birds flying by) can shift your mind into a tranquil state.
 Try paying attention to how the ground feels beneath your feet, how your heart feels beating in your chest, or how the sun feels resting on your skin.
 Exercise alone improves mental health, but it’s even more advantageous when paired with an intentional honoring of nature and our involuntary senses.